 1) Make your Home Green and Eco-Friendly

 If a home isn’t selling, evaluate your home and make modifications to improve your chanced of a speedy sale.
 Recent studies show that savvy Minneapolis real estate buyers are looking for greener homes that boast of energy efficiency.
 Turning your home “green” can seem like an expensive and daunting task but it doesn’t have to be!
 Start off by making small changes.
+With that being said, green, in this context doesn’t have to be taken literally, by letting mold thrive in dark corners.
+Install a dehumidifier, and get air conditioning.
+Believe it or not, there are also AC units available on this website for your pets.
 Replacing your bulbs with fluorescent lights will save you and your buyer energy while also giving your home a warm and natural light.
 Re-evaluate where you’re leaking warm or hot air and explore options to re-insulate and stop airflow.
 Replacing old appliances is always a go to when thinking of becoming more Eco-friendly.
 Newer appliances save energy and water while making your rooms look updated and neater.

 2) Upgrade your Home with Top Selling Features